MoeShaa123/eng130-CI-CD/README.md

 ## Blue-Green Deployment

-A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
+- A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.

-Blue/green deployments provide a level of isolation between your blue and green application environments.
+- Blue/green deployments provide a level of isolation between your blue and green application environments.
 This helps ensure spinning up a parallel green environment does not affect resources underpinning your blue environment.
 This isolation reduces your deployment risk.

+- If there is an issue with green environment, you can also rollback to the previous version

 ![image](https://user-images.githubusercontent.com/106158041/201677078-1886036f-0030-4491-bbed-edd74b145743.png)